×

 When we asked people about industries and career opportunities in Copenhagen, they reponded:

 "Foreigners often have jobs in Copenhagen in a variety of industries, such as hospitality, retail, IT, finance, and education.
 Many foreigners also work in the service industry, such as restaurants, cafes, and hotels.
 Additionally, there are many opportunities for foreigners to work in the creative industries, such as design, media, and advertising.
-Finally, there are also many opportunities for foreigners to work in the healthcare sector, such as nursing, medical research, and medical technology," remarked one expat who made the move to Copenhagen.
+Finally, there are also many opportunities for foreigners to work in the healthcare sector, such as nursing, medical research, and medical technology," said one expat who made the move to Copenhagen.

 What is life like in Copenhagen?